Logistics-Living-Lab/digural-sensor-android-app/README.md

-# DE4L Sensing App
+# diGuRaL Sensing App
 ![Project Logo][project-logo]

 ![Made with love in Germany](https://madewithlove.now.sh/de?heart=true&colorA=%23000000&colorB=%23299fc7&template=for-the-badge)

 ## Motivation

 Android App for connecting Bluetooth environment sensors to an Android smartphone and transmitting values in real-time via MQTT and OAuth2 authentication.
-See the [App - Quickstart Guide](documentation/quickstart-airbeam2-de4l-app.pdf)
+See the [App - Quickstart Guide](documentation/quickstart-digural-sense-app.pdf)

-Currently the app is used in the research project [DE4L](https://de4l.io/en/about-de4l/) (Data Economy 4 Advanced Logistics) funded by the German Federal Ministry for Economic Affairs and Energy (01MD19008A).
+Currently the app is used in the research project [diGuRaL](https://bmdv.bund.de/SharedDocs/DE/Artikel/DG/mfund-projekte/digural.html) (Digitale Gestaltung des urbanen Raums in Leipzig) funded by the German Federal Ministry for Digital and Transport (19FS2038F).